9To5Civil

 How Deep Should Foundations Be for a Porch?

-• As for the width of the footing, it must be 12 inches and over.
+- As for the width of the concrete porch supports must be 12 inches and over.
 The data has been put forth by constructors and builders.
-The determining factor(s) for the depth and width of the front porch were touched upon in the last heading.

 Porch Foundation Options